Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 Test Wi-Fi Before Committing

-Check for Smoke
+Check for a Smoke Smell

-Smoking indoors is legal and common in Bali.
+Smoking indoors is common in Bali.
 Even if you booked a non-smoking room, a room may have been converted to “non smoking” just before you arrived.
 Sometimes smoke from communal areas in the hotel can enter rooms.

 If you’re sensitive to cigarette smoke, check the room before committing.
+Moving to a room without the smell may not be an option if the smoke keeps coming from the lobby.

 Not All Welcome Drinks Are the Same